Blog>Trade>Joint ventures: The advantages and disadvantages

 Japanese company, Sony, and Swedish firm, Ericsson, started a joint venture in 2001 to manufacture phones and other electronics.
 In 2011, Sony bought its partner out.

-Ford and Toyota formed a joint venture in 2011, using Toyota’s hybrid expertise and Ford’s strength in the American truck market to develop hybrid trucks.
+They used Toyota's hybrid expertise and Ford's popularity in the American truck market to develop hybrid trucks.

-Let’s look at some of the pros and cons of joint ventures, to help you assess whether it’s the right decision for your business.
+So, let’s look at some of the advantages of joint ventures, as well as the disadvantages.
+This will help you decide whether it’s the right decision for your business.

-Some of the benefits of a joint venture include:
+These are some of the advantages of a joint venture:

-While the companies work together on the joint venture, they can both continue their own business activities unrelated to the joint venture.
+While the companies work together on the joint venture, they can both continue their sole trader or limited company activities unrelated to the joint venture.

 There's also a timeframe on the agreement, so the companies aren't bound to each other when the joint venture agreement ceases.

-And the drawbacks of a joint venture?
-Of course, all business carries an element of risk, a joint venture is no different.
+It’s no secret that businesses carry an element of risk, and a joint venture is no different.

 If something goes wrong, both companies are liable, which includes any legal claims that arise.